 Oral Cancer Screening

-check-ups, including an examination of the entire mouth, are essential in the early
+including an examination of your entire mouth, are essential in the early detection of cancerous and

-detection of cancerous and pre-cancerous conditions.
+pre-cancerous conditions.

-You may have a very small, but dangerous, oral spot or sore and not be aware of
+You may have a very small, but dangerous, oral spot or sore and not be aware of it.
+Although most

-it.
-Although most of these are harmless, some are not.
-Harmful oral spots or sores
+of these are harmless, some are not.
+Harmful oral spots or sores often look identical to those that

-If you have a sore with a likely cause, your dentist may treat it and ask you to
+are harmless, but testing can tell them apart.
+If you have a sore with a likely cause, you may be

-return for re-examination.
+asked to return for re-examination.

-Dentists often will notice a spot or sore that looks harmless and does not have
+Dentists often will notice a spot or sore that looks harmless and does not have a clear cause.
+To

-a clear cause.
-To ensure that a spot or sore is not dangerous, your dentist may
+ensure that a spot or sore is not dangerous, your dentist may choose to perform an incision biopsy.

 The Importance of Early Detection